EldryMG/Feedback-form/README.md

 ![Alttext](https://media2.giphy.com/media/yuNbS9vj4SnTEnM3XX/giphy.gif)

 1. Navigating to `localhost:3000/` will start the feedback process.
-Select the rating that you would like to give for each of the three categories (feeling, understanding, and support) by clicking on the rating bar and then clicking on the "next" button.
-Optionally, you can use the keyboard by pressing tab until the rating bar is in focus, adjusting the rating with the arrow keys, pressing tab until the "Next" button is in focus, and pressing Enter.
+Select the rating that you would like to give for each of the three categories (feeling, understanding, and support) by entering a number between 1 and 5.
+Any number above or below will prompt an error message.
 2. Each of the three categories need to be given a rating.
-The "Next" button will be disabled for each category until that category is given a rating.
+The "Submit" button will be disabled for each category until that category is given a rating.
 3. You can always opt to change a rating or comments provided previously by navigating backward with the "Back" button.
 4. Once all the categories have ratings and comments have optionally been provided, you will land on the review page, where you can review the feedback before final submission.
 From here, you can always navigate backward to adjust the feedback in any of the four categories.
 5. You will not be able to submit the feedback if the first three categories have not been rated—in that case, the "Submit" button will be disabled.